 This post may contain affiliate links.
-Please read our privacy policy.
+Please read our disclosure policy.

 What Are Limes?

-Limes are a fruit known for their bright green color and acidic juice.
+Limes are a citrus fruit known for their bright green color and acidic juice.
 Limes grow on flowering evergreens and are thought to have originated in Southeast Asia and been transported to the Mediterranean region about 1000 years ago.
 Now, commercially grown limes mostly come from warm climates like Mexico.

 The limes we are all most familiar with are called Persian limes.
-Another popular and specialty variety of limes is the Key lime (aka Mexican limes) which are smaller than regular limes, have a thinner skin, and actually more bitter than Persian limes.
+Another popular and specialty variety of limes is the Key lime (aka Mexican limes), which are smaller than regular limes, have a thinner skin, and are actually more bitter than Persian limes.
 Because of this, Key limes are mostly used in desserts when the bitterness balances well with the sweetness of sugar (think Key Lime Pie!).

 What Do Limes Look Like?

 Limes are distinguishable by their bright green coloring, lightly textured peel, and general oval shape.
-Key limes tend to be smaller, rounder, deeper in color (although the riper ones are more yellowish-green), and have a smoother skin.
+Key limes tend to be smaller, rounder, deeper in color (although the riper ones are more yellowish-green), and have smoother skin.

 Where Can I Find Limes?

 Limes are readily available in pretty much every supermarket.
-Specific varieties, such as Key limes are harder to find; look for them in well stocked markets and specialty food stores during their peak season (June through September).
+Specific varieties, such as Key limes are harder to find; look for them in well-stocked markets and specialty food stores during their peak season (June through September).

 How Do I Pick the Best Limes?

 Limes should be firm and bright in color.
-However, the limes that are slightly lighter in color with a smoother skin, and have some softness (not mushiness) are actually ones that are riper and will yield more juice.
+However, the limes that are slightly lighter in color with smoother skin and have some softness (not mushiness) are actually ones that are riper and will yield more juice.
 This applies to both regular limes as well as Key limes (which do not ripen further after being picked).
 Make sure they are free of brown spots and bruises.

 What Do Limes Taste Like?